freemind001/easy-switcher/README.md

 If your OS doesn't support systemd, please refer your OS documentation on how to run daemons

 ## Configuring
-For manual configuration please edit /etc/easy-switcher/default.conf after installation Easy Switcher has built-in configuration tool.
+For manual configuration please edit /etc/easy-switcher/default.conf after installation
+Easy Switcher has built-in configuration tool.
 Please use -c or --configure key to configure Easy Switcher automatically.

 ## Known bugs & issues
-* Doesn't work correctly togethe with key remappers such as keyd
+* Doesn't work correctly together with key remappers such as keyd